SENKAN!

 20 December 1942:

-Vice Admiral Abe is reassigned to the Naval General Staff.
-Captain Nishida is placed on the Reserve List.
-BatDiv 11 is deactivated and HIEI is removed from the Navy List.**
+Abe is reassigned to the Naval General Staff.
+Nishida is placed on the Reserve List.
+BatDiv 11 is deactivated and HIEI is removed from the Navy List.[6]

 Authors' Notes:

-**Vice Admiral Abe retires on 20 March 1943.
-Captain Nishida is later recalled and serves as the Commander of the 256th and 951st NAGs, but he is not promoted and never again serves on a warship.
+[6] Vice Admiral Abe retires on 20 March 1943.
+Captain Nishida is later recalled and serves as CO of the 256th and 951st NAGs, but he is not promoted to flag rank and never again serves on a warship.

-Special thanks for researching IJN material related to the pre-World War II activities of HIEI contained in this major revision of her TROM go to Lars Ahlberg of Sweden.
+Special thanks for researching material related to the pre-World War II activities of HIEI go to Major (Ret) Lars Ahlberg of Sweden.

 Back to Battleship Page